danchoi/poddb_client/README.markdown

 creates during execution.
 These files are created in a directory called `~/.poddb`.

-## How it works
+## How to use it

-You invoke Poddb from command line interface and pass it flags and search terms.
+Invoke Poddb from command line interface, passing it flags and search terms.
 After you press ENTER, Poddb will send the query over the internet to the poddb server.
 The server will send back data, and poddb will launch Vim to let you navigate and interact with the results.

+    Usage: poddb [options] [query]

+        -f, --from-favorites             Show all recent items from favorite podcasts -a, --add PODCAST_URL            Add podcast with PODCAST_URL to the poddb database -l, --list [QUERY]               List all podcasts in the poddb database (If QUERY is supplied, will return matching podcasts) -F, --favorite-podcasts          Show favorite podcasts
+        -o, --order ORDER                Sort results by ORDER The only option right now is 'popular'.
+Default order is pubdate.
+        -d, --days DAYS                  Limit results to items published since DAYS days ago -t, --type MEDIA_TYPE            Return items of MEDIA_TYPE only (audio,video) --download-and-play ITEM_ID  Download item and play with PODDB_MEDIA_PLAYER --key-mappings               Show key mappings for Vim navigation interface -h, --help                       Show this message
+        -v, --version                    Show version number

 ## Bug reports and feature requests